SJS offers many activities for students after school. We provide a wide variety of programs to help each student find something that interests them.

 St. Joseph’s Catholic Church is the chartered sponsor for our Cub Scout Pack 10 and Boy Scout Troop 10.
 The mission of Scouting is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.
 Pack 10 and Troop 10 have dedicated and strong scout leadership.
 Each grade makes up a “Den” and each Den meets generally twice a month on Sunday afternoons.
 On one of those Sunday afternoons, we also have a Pack meeting, which includes of all the Dens together.
 Activities include regularly scheduled camp outs, the famous “Pinewood Derby” car race, Ocmulgee River float, and a host of other family oriented activities.
 Boy Scouts meet weekly on Sunday at 6;30 pm.
 For Boy Scouts, please contact Scoutmaster Chad Fletcher at chad.fletcher@cox.net.

-Drama Club provides an opportunity for students learn about acting, stage presence, and performing.
-Each year, a Christian-based musical is chosen for our presentation.
-Students are chosen for chorus parts, as well as spotlight parts with lines and choral solos.
-Rehearsals are held each week for several months, culminating in performances for the students and faculty as well as family members.
+Drama Club provides an opportunity for students to learn about acting, stage presence, and performing.
+Each year, an appropriate script is chosen for production.
+Students who choose to participate are given opportunities both on and offstage.
+Rehearsals are held after school for several weeks, culminating in a performance for the students, faculty, and families.

 K-Kids is a student-led service organization that teaches children the value of helping others.
 The Club is sponsored by a local Kiwanis group.
 Throughout the year the K-Kids raise money and donate their time to make their school, community, and world a better place.
 Some of their hard work has benefitted organizations such as Jay’s Hope, The Beverly Knight Children’s Hospital, St. Joseph’s Church, Loaves and Fishes, Ronald McDonald House, and Mulberry Street Outreach Food Pantry.